rhdtownsend/gyre/doc/source/user-guide/including-rotation.rst

 Including Rotation
 ******************

-GYRE can partially include the Doppler and Coriolis effects arising from stellar rotation, as described in detail in the :ref:`rot-effects` section.
-Here, we briefly review the parameters that influence how these effects are calculated.
+This chapter briefly discusses how to include rotation effects in GYRE calculations.
+Further details of GYRE's treatment of rotation are presented in the :ref:`rot-effects` section.

 Setting the Rotation Rate
 -------------------------

-There are a number of different ways to define the rotation angular velocity :math:`\Omega`, via parameters in the :nml_g:`rot` namelist group.
+There are two different ways to define the rotation angular velocity :math:`\Omega`, via parameters in the :nml_g:`rot` namelist group.

-* If :nml_n:`Omega_rot_source` = :nml_v:`MODEL`, then :math:`\Omega`
+* If :nml_n:`Omega_rot_source` = :nml_v:`MODEL`, then differential
-  is obtained from the stellar model (for those :ref:`model formats
-  <evol-models>` that include these data)
+  rotation is assumed with a spatially varying :math:`\Omega` obtained from the stellar model.
+If the model doesn't have this capability (see the :ref:`model-caps` section), then :math:`\Omega` is set to zero throughout the star.

 * If :nml_n:`Omega_rot_source` = :nml_v:`UNIFORM`, then uniform
-  rotation is assumed, with the spatially constant :math:`\Omega` set by the :nml_n:`Omega_rot` and :nml_n:`Omega_rot_units` parameters
+  rotation is assumed with a spatially constant :math:`\Omega` set by the :nml_n:`Omega_rot` and :nml_n:`Omega_rot_units` parameters.

 Enabling Doppler Effects
 ------------------------